fedtti/jwt-cli/README.md

 jwt-cli
 ```

-Otherwise, you can skip it by adding a command and its options.
+Otherwise, you can skip it by adding a command and its argument(s) and/or option(s).
-You can see the full list of commands and options by appending either `-h` or `--help`.
+You can see the full list of commands, arguments, and options by appending either `-h` or `--help`.

 ## License